-7 1919 O'Farrell Address: 1919 O'Farrell St Zoning: Executive Park with Multi-family Residential Overlay (E1-1/R4) General Plan Designation: Executive Office/High Density APNs: 039-030-340 Total Lot Area: 0.71 acres Site Ownership: Consolidated Max Allowable Base Density: 50 units/acre (or 36 units) Approved Density: 69 units/acre State Density Bonus: Applied (13 additional units)(or 35% density bonus) Status: Entitlement Approval - October 2021 Building Permit Approval - Awaiting application submission Construction - TBA Proposed Net Increase in Units: 49 Site Conditions Prior to Redevelopment: Medical offices with surface parking currently occupy the site.
+7 1919 O'Farrell Address: 1919 O'Farrell Street Zoning: Executive Park with Multi-family Residential Overlay (E1-1/R4) General Plan Designation: Executive Office/High Density APNs: 039-030-340 Total Lot Area: 0.71 acres Site Ownership: Consolidated Max Allowable Base Density: 50 units/acre (or 36 units) Approved Density: 69 units/acre State Density Bonus: Applied (13 additional units)(or 35% density bonus) Status: Entitlement Approval - October 2021 Extension Request - Approved September 2023 (two-years) Building Permit Approval - Awaiting application submission Construction - TBD Proposed Net Increase in Units: 49 Site Conditions Prior to Redevelopment: Medical offices with surface parking currently occupy the site.
 Proposed Development: The applicant proposes to demolish the existing structure to construct a four-story, 49-unit multifamily apartment community with underground parking.
 Four of those units will be dedicated to very low-income households or 50% AMI.
 In 2021, the Planning Commission approved the required entitlements which include the Site Plan and Architectural Review (SPAR) for construction of a multi-family building and a Site Development Planning Application for tree removal.
-The project's allowable density allows for 36 base units, and with the state density bonus, an additional 13 units (35% of the base density) is added to the project.
+The project's allowable density allows for 36 base units, and with the State density bonus, an additional 13 units (35% of the base density) is added to the project.
 The project is also granted a reduced parking ratio of 0.5 spaces/unit due to being within 1⁄2 miles of public transit.
 However, the applicant is voluntarily providing 30 additional spaces for a total of 64 parking spaces Site Constraints: The site is adjacent to Highway 92, which has potential air quality impacts on residential uses that can be mitigated through development design.
+Concerns regarding sale of the property has been raised, however the City has not received information of a change in property ownership to date.
 Proximity to Transit: Located 0.9 miles from Hayward Park Caltrain Station and 0.4 miles away from South El Camino Real.
-Project Website: 1919 O'Farrell
+Project Website: 1919 O'Farrell Street